 - Analysis of advanced theoretical issues in commercial persuasive communication.
-Students wishing to enroll in APR 380 Independent Study must prepare a detailed proposal of what will be included in the course based upon prior discussion with a faculty member of their choice. - The proposal must be submitted to and approved by both the sponsoring faculty member and the Department Chairman before registering for APR 380.
-The sponsoring faculty member has some flexibility in determining the point at which a student enters into the independent study agreement. - The sponsoring faculty member will evaluate the student's performance based upon project-specific factors. - Depending on the nature of the project, students may earn 1-9 hours of academic credit (tuition required). - · Students will receive a letter grade for this course. - As an alternative to APR 380, students may earn independent study credit through New College.
-Visit the New College office (201 Lloyd Hall) for more information. - APR 380 should not be confused with distance education courses offered through the College of Continuing Studies.
+Students wishing to enroll in APR 380 Independent Study must prepare a detailed proposal of what will be included in the course based upon prior discussion with a faculty member of their choice. - The proposal must be submitted to and approved by both the sponsoring faculty member and the department chairperson before registering for APR 380.
+The sponsoring faculty member has some flexibility in determining the point at which a student enters into the independent study agreement. - The sponsoring faculty member will evaluate the student's performance based upon project-specific factors. - Depending on the nature of the project, students may earn 1-9 hours of academic credit (tuition required). - · Students will receive a letter grade for this course. - APR 380 should not be confused with distance education courses offered through the College of Continuing Studies.